snawas/snawas.github.io/_pages/about.md

 More About Me
 ------
-I am the president of [Scholars of Color Alliance](https://www.instagram.com/davis_soca/) at UC Davis, an organization that fosters community for graduate students of color across many disciplines and fields of study.
+I was the president of [Scholars of Color Alliance](https://www.instagram.com/davis_soca/) at UC Davis for four years, an organization that fosters community for graduate students of color across many disciplines and fields of study.

 I completed my undergraduate degrees in mathematics and computer science at Santa Clara University.
 While at SCU, I researched sparse suffix tree algorithms, advised by [Dr. Nicholas Tran](https://algoplexity.com/~ntran/).
 [Dr. Tamsen McGinley](https://sites.google.com/view/tamsenwhiteheadmcginley/home) was also an incredible mentor in my mathematics journey!